huntdog1541/Chirp/README.md

 ## Chirp

-Chirp is a modern low-level programming language written in C++, to replace C++ and other old languages.
+Chirp is a modern low-level programming language written in C++.
+Currently the language is still very early and can barely run yet, but I am actively working on the compiler, and hope one day it will be a functionning language.

 <br>